gowachin/matreex/vignettes/matreex.md

 # Running simulations

+A simulations project forward a size-structured population from its initial state with the matrix kernel $P$ and the recruitment function.
-Simulations will run until a given time limit is reached and can continue further if an equilibrium is not reached.
-Another parameters is the used surface `SurfEch`, and it’s define the surface of the studied forest.
-This parameter is mainly here for historical purpose as models were fitted on $300m^2$ plot, and output is scaled to an hectare.
+This function requires the length of the simulation and the time limit to search for an equilibrium.
+A simulation is run until the time limit is reached and can continue further if an equilibrium is not reached.
+Another parameter is the simulated surface `SurfEch`, it’s define the surface of the studied forest.
+This parameter is mainly here for historical purpose as models were fitted on $300m^2$ plot, and output is scaled to one hectare.

 ``` r
 set.seed(42) # The seed is here for initial population random functions.